chmaraj/InSilicoPCR/README.md

 ### Running on cmd/terminal

-As of version 0.310, the program is capable of being run through command line/terminal.
-Note that in the usage examples, the working directory is the **bin** directory of the release.
+As of version 0.410, the program jar is capable of being run through command line/terminal as well as GUI.
+Note that in the usage examples, the working directory is the directory where the release was extracted to.
 For Windows, proper usage is as follows:

 ```

-java -cp commons-cli-1.4.jar;. commandpcr.Entry -i input(s) -o outputdir -p primerfile [t number] [-m number]
+InSilicoPCR_windows_java_runtime/bin/java.exe -jar InSilicoPCR_v0_410_win.jar -i input(s) -o outputdir -p primerfile [t number] [-m number]

 ```